godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 .. image:: img/PartFiveFinished.png

 Now you the player can pick up :ref:`RigidBody <class_RigidBody>` nodes and throw grenades.
-We now also have turrets to fire at our player.
+We now also have turrets to fire at the player.

 In :ref:`doc_fps_tutorial_part_six`, we're going to add a main menu and pause menu, add a respawn system for the player, and change/move the sound system so we can use it from any script.